-Cons: No waist belt.
+Cons: No waist belt, not the best ventilation

 The Patagonia Refugio is tailor-made for handy travel organization.
 It has a sleeve that will hold a hydration bladder, with a unique hose port in the center of the pack rather than on the side, or this same padded sleeve will perfectly hold a 15-17 inch laptop.
 It has a microfiber pocket on the top especially to keep sunglasses from getting crunched or scratched, and in the front compartment there is a pocket perfectly sized for an iPhone and other organizational pockets to hold pens, headphone, keys, etc. It has a really easy to access and stash front pocket that is ideal for items like tickets or wallets, and two stretchy water bottle pockets on the sides.

 Though this pack is perfect for bringing to school or work, it will also work well for hiking, and its size is perfect for bringing along the ten essentials.
 The main downside is that it does not have a waist belt.
-It does have a sternum strap with an included whistle, but if you load up the pack, the lack of waist belt makes it less stable and more uncomfortable for hiking.
+It does have a sternum strap with an included whistle, but if you load up the pack, the lack of waist belt makes it less stable and uncomfortable for hiking.

 The Patagonia Refugio is a very versatile pack, being useful for sporting activities or as a briefcase or school bag.
 This pack transitions into around town use better than the other more sport-specific featured packs in this review such as the Deuter Speed Lite and Osprey Stratos, and transitions to hiking use better than the slightly heavier and more expensive North Face Recon.